temataro/qpsk-cpp/README.md

 3) Generation of IQ signals from constellation
 4) Applying Tx intersymbol interference deterrents and channel effects
 5) Writing/appending to a file buffer.
+6) What does the data layer you transmit actually look like?
+  Look into forward error correction; packets and what not.
+7) OFDM with pilot symbols and the whole shebang.

 The goal is to follow a tracer bullet approach and implement a bare bones version of each step before moving on to making it prettier.